omrihq/HHHFreshness/README.md

-# HHHFreshness
+## HHHFreshness
-Grab the freshest songs off of http://www.reddit.com/r/hiphopheads/.
+Grabs the newest [FRESH] projects off of hiphopheads and compiles them into 1 long playlist.

-(sortable.js is NOT mine)
+Scrapes reddit/r/hiphopheads and adds all of the songs to the table.